 The fine print is that you need to fight to close that gap by jumping a million hurdles to prove the legitimacy of your disability.

-In order for me to complete the exams to the best of my academic ability, I needed the use of a laptop to type my responses – an equal opportunity alternative to handwriting (which gets messier, harder to read, and more painful the longer I do it), or having a scribe.
+In order for me to complete the exams to the best of my academic ability, I needed the use of a laptop to type my responses, which is an equal opportunity alternative to handwriting (which gets messier, harder to read, and more painful the longer I do it), or having a scribe.

-A scribe – someone who writes for you as you tell them out loud what to put down on the page – is what they usually recommend, and it sounds simple enough, but there’s a catch; according to Department of Education rules, a scribe is only allowed to put punctuation in a sentence if you explicitly tell them to, but that’s not the way we speak.
+A scribe, which is someone who writes for you as you tell them out loud what to put down on the page is what they usually recommend, and it sounds simple enough, but there’s a catch.
+According to Department of Education rules, a scribe is only allowed to put punctuation in a sentence if you explicitly tell them to, but that’s not the way we speak.
 I had well-documented lower marks as a result of using scribes, and I didn’t want that for my HSC.
-I didn’t want the possibility of forgetting to say “full stop” or “comma” out loud, when they’re subconscious actions, to be the reason I didn’t get the future I wanted.
+I didn’t want the possibility of forgetting to say ‘full stop’ or ‘comma’ out loud, when they’re subconscious actions, to be the reason I didn’t get the future I wanted.

 You’ll be pleased to know, I eventually won the fight to get the provisions I needed.
-But the road was convoluted and demeaning.
+The road was convoluted and demeaning.

 I had to provide; letters from specialists to prove my disability (a permanent condition without a cure that I’ve had since birth); psychological assessments to show my anxiety and depression wouldn’t cope if I couldn’t do the exams the way I needed; handwriting tests, to prove that my handwriting actually does get messier and harder to read; typing tests, again and again, to make sure I didn’t type faster than my peers could write; and tests with a scribe (despite being the recommended method of sitting exams, using a scribe was still painted as a possible advantage by those in charge).